tedneward/Research/content/reading/management/index.md

 - [The Robots Are Coming for Wall Street](https://www.nytimes.com/2016/02/28/magazine/the-robots-are-coming-for-wall-street.html) (New York Times, 2016)
 - [The Post-Cubicle Office and its Discontents](https://www.nytimes.com/2016/02/28/magazine/the-post-cubicle-office-and-its-discontents.html) (New York Times, 2016)
 - [The New Dream Jobs](https://www.nytimes.com/2016/02/28/magazine/the-new-dream-jobs.html) (New York Times, 2016)
+- [The myth of the flat start-up: Reconsidering the organizational structure of start-ups](https://onlinelibrary.wiley.com/doi/epdf/10.1002/smj.3333): "My study cautions against [the myth that start-ups should be flat], suggesting that adding a few hierarchical levels of mangers can substantially help start-ups achieve commercial success and survive in their hostile environments, albeit at a potentially marginal cost of creativity."

 ## 1:1 meetings